 Location 1 L and South East of the Extant Renishaw Development Objectives Review developed in combination with bus services to and from the strategic employment sites, there is potential for modal shift to public transport.
-02 The option would help promote sustainable access with the potential both local and strategic car-based trip distances.
-There may be chapatterns to access the station which would need to be investigated. О3 Enhancing options for travel by sustainable modes of transport is ar reduce the number/ distance of car-based trips throughout the regio traffic flows on the strategic highway network subsequently has the improve highway network resilience and road safety particularly on A4232 routes, but also on the A4119 north of M4 Junction 34, althowould be generated on routes to and from the Vale of Glamorgan G Station. n.
-Reduced potential to the M4 and ugh traffic 04 There are flood risk and biodiversity constraints along the rail corridormight mean adverse impacts from a station facility.
-The potential for reduce the number of car-based trips could however retain a long-te impact on the effects of climate change, with a reduction in associate emissions as well as reductions in noise pollution. the option to erm positive O5 A Vale of Glamorgan Gateway Station has the potential to proactive social inclusion throughout the region by expanding transport option affording improved sustainable accessibility.
-Objectives Scoring 01 Enhance connectivity to Cardiff Airport and strategic employment sites in the region + O2 Increase transport options for strategic access and access to and from local communities +++ О3 Improve network resilience and road safety on the M4 and A4232 corridors and other connecting roads + 04 Protect and enhance the historic, built and natural environment including the landscape and settlement character of the study area - O5 Minimise impacts on communities and support social inclusion and health and well-being ++ Key Risks Delivery would be in the medium to long term, given the rail industry planning requirements, likely funding constraints in current program development work required to take the option forward.
-There are considerable pressures on funding for the Metro network. be a need to demonstrate robust regional/ national value against oth scale transport schemes and City Deal proposals.
-Constructability and operational impacts of a new railway station on Wales Main Line.
-There would be a need for further feasibility work undertaken.
-There is a risk that a new station brings disbenefits to communities through changes in timetabling and journey times. to be Suitable land availability and land acquisitions (time and cost).
+02 The option would help promote sustainable access with the potential to reduce both local and strategic car-based trip distances.
+There may be changes in traffic patterns to access the station which would need to be investigated. О3 Enhancing options for travel by sustainable modes of transport is ar reduce the number/ distance of car-based trips throughout the regio traffic flows on the strategic highway network subsequently has the improve highway network resilience and road safety particularly on A4232 routes, but also on the A4119 north of M4 Junction 34, althowould be generated on routes to and from the Vale of Glamorgan G Station. n.
+Reduced potential to the M4 and ugh traffic 04 There are flood risk and biodiversity constraints along the rail corridor which might mean adverse impacts from a station facility.
+The potential for the option to reduce the number of car-based trips could however retain a long-term positive impact on the effects of climate change, with a reduction in associated vehicle emissions as well as reductions in noise pollution.
+A Vale of Glamorgan Gateway Station has the potential to proactively enhal social inclusion throughout the region by expanding transport options and affording improved sustainable accessibility.
+Objectives Scoring 01 Enhance connectivity to Cardiff Airport and strategic employment sites in the region + O2 Increase transport options for strategic access and access to and from local communities +++ О3 Improve network resilience and road safety on the M4 and A4232 corridors and other connecting roads + 04 Protect and enhance the historic, built and natural environment including the landscape and settlement character of the study area - O5 Minimise impacts on communities and support social inclusion and health and well-being ++ Key Risks Delivery would be in the medium to long term, given the rail industry and planning requirements, likely funding constraints in current programmes and development work required to take the option forward.
+There are considerable pressures on funding for the Metro network.
+There would be a need to demonstrate robust regional/ national value against other large-scale transport schemes and City Deal proposals.
+Constructability and operational impacts of a new railway station on the South Wales Main Line.
+There would be a need for further feasibility work to be undertaken.
+There is a risk that a new station brings disbenefits to other communities through changes in timetabling and journey times.
+Suitable land availability and land acquisitions (time and cost).
 Environmental considerations (time and cost).